 Sturdy, lightweight, comfy, and versatile, the Fizik Terra x5 is a real off-road shoe, ensuring great all-terrain performance.

-It features a precision adaptive fit, made by single micro-adjustable BOA L6 dial and a 25mm microfiber and Velcro strap.
+It features a precision adaptive fit, made by a single micro-adjustable BOA L6 dial and a 25mm microfiber and Velcro strap.

-The outsole is a composite nested carbon fiber and the insole a Fizik cycling insole, together they optimal power transfer, support, and comfort.
+The outsole is a composite nested carbon fiber and the insole is a Fizik cycling insole, together they optimal power transfer, support, and comfort.

 Perspiration is great, thanks to the laser-perforated Microtex upper and lightweight, breathable inner mesh.

 The Terra x5 by Fizik inspires trail confidence thanks to its all-terrain grip provided by pronounced tread that fully encompass the heel section, on the toe-box, and across the instep and outstep up to the cleat recess, creating a sturdy support for riders preferring Clipless ‘trail’ pedals with a small platform.

 The light, tough woven tape heel loop, is a nice addition for gravel and bikepacking, as they are meant to carry stuff.

 Shimano jumps into the gravel shoe market with another great shoe, the SH-RX800 Gravel Racing Shoe.